obonaventure/cnp3/book/glossary.rst

    	A synonym for a regular telephone line, i.e. a line that can be used to dial any telephone number.

    leased line
-        A telephone line that is permanentaly available between two endpoints.
+        A telephone line that is permanently available between two endpoints.

    ISO-3166
 	An :term:`ISO` standard that defines codes to represent countries and their subdivisions.
 See http://www.iso.org/iso/country_codes.htm